The Economic Impact of Low- and High-Frequency Temperature Changes: Estimating the Economic Impact of Warming Temperature

-Our choice of a U.S. panel was primarily driven by uniformity in the quality of economic data, as well as the large geographical variation in climates across U.S. states.
-However, the pronounced factor structure that characterizes unobserved heterogeneity may be specific to U.S. data.
-To collect further evidence, we also consider an international panel of real GDP growth and temperature as described in \ref{app:AppendixC}.
+We further consider an international panel of real GDP growth and temperature as described in \ref{app:AppendixC}.
 The quality of economic data again drives our decision to select only the top 50 countries from the Data Quality Ratings produced by World Economics.
 In addition to aligning the quality of the economic data, these countries span all continents, which better captures global climate changes over the sample.
+We also take 20 countries from the full panel to form an European panel.
 The main limitation of these data is that economic growth is not available for the recent past, 2019 to 2024.
 Temperatures are reported in Celsius, and $X_i$ are defined as deviations from their pre-1980 mean.

-We first focus on 20 European countries that are a subset of the larger international panel.
+\ref{app:AppendixTF} provides summary statistics about the decomposition of $X_i$ into low- and high-frequency components.
+Some highlights are as follows (see Table \ref{tbl:intl_d}).
+In the larger international panel with 50 countries, those in the southern hemisphere such as the Philippines, Singapore, Malaysia, Brazil, and Australia have lower values of $\nu=\frac{\sigma_\hi}{\sigma_\lo}$ than countries further north.
 As in the U.S., there are significant spatial variations in the European data.
 The Nordic countries (e.g., Denmark, Finland, Norway, Sweden) tend to exhibit larger volatility in $X$ than those in Southern Europe (e.g., Italy, Greece, Spain, Portugal).
-While $\hat \lo_{X,i}$ is quite flat in Ireland and Great Britain, there is a notable upward trend in $\hat \lo_{X,i}$ for Austria, France, Germany, and Italy.
-More generally, low-frequency variations seem to be stronger in Europe than in the U.S.
+While $\hat \lo_{X,i}$ is quite flat in Ireland, Iceland and Great Britain, there is a notable upward trend in $\hat \lo_{X,i}$ for Austria, Germany, and Italy.
+More generally, low-frequency variations seem to be stronger in Europe than in the U.S. Performing a common-idiosyncratic decomposition (Figure \ref{fig:fhsw5_europe}), one easily sees a negative correlation between the low frequency component of growth and temperature, similar to Figure \ref{fig:fhsw5_us}.

-Table \ref{tbl:europe_plot_2} summarizes the European data in terms of the UC parameters estimated over the full sample, 1901-2022 with $\sigma_\lo=0.2$.
-The countries whose $\hat \lo_X$ experienced the smallest change over this period are Ireland, Great Britain, Greece, and Israel, while the countries with the largest changes are Austria, Switzerland, Luxembourg, and France.
-The innovations to the high-frequency component are largest in the Scandinavian countries and smallest in Malta, Portugal, and Spain.

-Since, the UC and MWq estimates of $\lo_X$ are similar, we proceed with a common-idiosyncratic decomposition based on the latter.
-The low-frequency estimates also reveal a strong common component. \ref{app:AppendixL} presents a decomposition of the variations for aggregate temperature and output growth for the 1953--2018 sample, analogous to Figure \ref{fig:fhsw5_us} for the U.S. Unlike Figure \ref{fig:fhsw5_us}, the negative relation between the $\hat \lo_Y$ and $\hat \lo_X$ can also be seen in the pre-1980 sample.